Thank You (Stone Temple Pilots album): Overview

 There are two versions of the compilation, one that only contains a music CD and another that also features a DVD with live performances, bootlegs (including a performance of the Aerosmith song "Sweet Emotion" with Steven Tyler and Joe Perry), and music videos spanning the band's career.

 Release and reception

 Two singles were released from the album, an acoustic cover of "Plush" and a new song, "All in the Suit That You Wear".
 The band's final single before their break-up, it was intended for the soundtrack of 2002 film Spider-Man.
-However, Chad Kroeger & Josey Scott's song "Hero" was chosen instead.
+However, Chad Kroeger and Josey Scott's song "Hero" was chosen instead.

 Thank You was called "nearly perfect" by AllMusic's Stephen Erlewine, who wrote that "STP made music that sounded great at the time and even better now" and that the band's music had "stood the test of time."
 Rolling Stone gave the compilation album 4 out of 5 stars.